wustep/spot-it/README.md

-# Spot It
+# Spot it!

-A web-based implementation of the Spot It / Dobble card game, built with Next.js.
+A web-based implementation of the Spot it! / Dobble card game, built with Next.js.

 ## Features